smitesh-sutaria/edge-desktop-virtualization/tiber/tiber_mf_setup.md

 # Display setup for TiberOS

 TiberOS boots with no GUI and prompts for user login, login using default credentials\
-XSERVER is installed by default
+XSERVER is installed by default, make the below settings before starting X server

 ## Disable DPMS and screen blanking on the X Window System